 How You Will Build an Interior Wall

 In new-construction houses and additions, complete interior walls are built on the floor, then they are tilted up and fastened into place.
-With existing construction, though, it is difficult to tilt a built wall into place.
+With existing construction, though, it is difficult to tilt a pre-built wall into place.
 In order to complete the tilt, the wall would need to be shorter than the space it is required to fill.

-You will attach the bottom plate to a solid place on the floor.
+Instead, you will attach the bottom plate to a solid place on the floor.
 Next, you will attach the top plate to the ceiling, directly above the bottom plate.
 Studs will be measured individually, then they will be toe-nailed into place.

 To complete the wall, drywall will be hung on the studs.
 The screws and seams will be filled with drywall compound.